bastionzero/dynamic-access-example/README.md

 ### GET Health

-The health endpoint acts as a liveliness indicator for BastionZero UI status updates.
+The health endpoint acts as a liveliness indicator for Bastionzero UI status updates.

 ```json
 // Request